 They say Ninja Suits are the product of 10 years of testing and abuse by a roaming team of wild ambassadors.
 As a result, these things are supposed to hold up to everything you can throw at them.
 My family’s only put ours to the test for a few weeks, so I can’t say for sure they’re bombproof, but so far so good.
 BUT, Airblaster says they back their product for up to a year, which is pretty good for a pair of long skivs you can wear for every cold-weather outdoor activity you can think of.

 Let’s start by comparing the price of other high quality base layers.
 A set of Patagonia top and bottom long underwear will run you $150 just for the basic base layers.
 Smartwool will run you $155.
 Even REI’s basic top and bottom combo are about $100.
 Airblaster Ninja Suits are about $110 for adults and $70 for kids.
 Considering you get a boatload more features than just about any other base layer on the market, I’d say it’s well worth it.

 And that’s all folks.
 I don’t usually gush about outdoor gear.
-I keep my gear pretty simple and keep it for a long time.
-I only just replaced my snowboard boots because the outsole started separating from the boot after 12 years of use.
+Instead, I keep my gear pretty simple and keep it for a long time.
+In fact, I only just replaced my snowboard boots because the outsole started separating from the boot after 12 years of use.
 So, to go on and on about a product like Airblaster Ninja Suits means it’s pretty cool in my book.
 Get your own and you’ll see.